-My technical division will be hosting a talk on the 11th May 2019.
-It is worth XX CPD points, and held at Wisma IEM.
+My technical division will be hosting a talk on the 9th May 2020.
+No official CPD points, as it is a webinar.
 The talk will be presented by yours truly, so come and fill seats, especially since I am giving it during the fasting month.

 A Hazard and Operability (HAZOP) study is a formal, systematic and detailed examination of new or existing facilities.
 It focusses on the process, rather than risks from ‘outside the pipe’, which are better analyzed using other studies such as HIREC/ HAZID/ HER.
 A HAZOP assesses the hazard potential, causes and consequences on a facility when there are deviations to the operating conditions, or the manner of operations.
 Existing safeguards need are reviewed to determine whether they can eliminate the cause or minimize the consequence.